Apply for street trading licences

 Street trading regulations aim to ensure the safety of trading on the streets – both one-off traders and special events, such as Lichfield Food Festival and the Lichfield Festival Market.
 Street trading consents can apply to both public land and private land (provided the landowner gives permission for the land to be used for an event).

-They open up positive communication between our expert environmental health team and street traders/events organisers.
+The regulations open up positive communication between our expert environmental health team and street traders/events organisers.
 This dialogue can lead to the input of all relevant agencies to ensure events run safely and smoothly – from police and fire through to highways and more.

 On a practical level, as part of applying for consent, traders must provide information about their public liability insurance, food safety certificates and more, so we can be sure that each business selling on the street has public safety at the heart of all they do.
 In addition, once given consent, checks are carried out by our environmental health team to ensure traders are operating safely.